 How to make serious adjustments to your workout

-I had to make some serious adjustments to build muscle at home with limited equipment; It is not the ideal workout for me because of my age and level of experience.
-Flexibility helps out during times when you don’t have access to the gym, or you sustain an injury.
+I had to make some serious adjustments to build muscle at home with limited equipment; It is not ideal for me because of my age and experience level.
+Flexibility helps out when you don’t have access to the gym or sustain an injury.
 A lack of flexibility has sabotaged a lot of diets and workout plans.

 Consequently, I hope to continue to build muscle at home with limited equipment for two weeks or less and then to get back to the gym for the remainder of my muscle gain journey.
 Also, I may have to extend my journey for a couple of weeks to account for my time at home.

 Consequently, I don’t know how my body will respond to my new reality.
 Diet and sleep (hormones) are the primary factors for muscle gains and fat loss.
 Exercise may not cause muscle gains, but the absence of exercise causes muscle loss.